bvaman/MobileAppUsageStats/README.md

 The sample dataset used here contains a week's worth of usage behavior for around 21K users.
-\n The exploratory visualization app can be access here - https://bvaman-mobileappusagestats-home-u9epx8.streamlit.app/
+The exploratory visualization app can be access here - https://bvaman-mobileappusagestats-home-u9epx8.streamlit.app/

 * The exploratory data analysis presented in this app aims to
     * Profile popular App Categories across various age groups, gender and ethnicities.